 The Naked Diaries/Taylor Giavasis

 Isis King is a prominent transgender model.
-She’s been on two seasons of America’s Next Top Model, and was American Apparel’s first transgender model.
-She has also been on the Tyra Banks show multiple times, and is heavily involved in activism and advocacy for the LGBTQ+ community both online and through interviews.
-Isis’ prominence in the media is important, as she is a part of the growing number of notable transgendered people in the public eye, which is important representation to young transgendered and non-binary people, as their self esteem and confidence in themselves is built partially on who they are seeing in the media.
+She’s been on two seasons of America’s Next Top Model and was American Apparel’s first transgender model.
+She has also been on the Tyra Banks show multiple times and is heavily involved in activism and advocacy for the LGBTQ+ community both online and through interviews.
+Isis’ prominence in the media is important, as she is a part of the growing number of notable transgender people in the public eye, which is an important representation to young transgender and non-binary people, as their self-esteem and confidence in themselves is built partially on who they are seeing in the media.

 Barbara “Barbie” Ferreira

 I found Barbie through a video for i-D’s Size Matter series.
 In it, she talked about being a curve model and how she broke out into the industry.
 From there, I discovered her Instagram and Twitter, and learned about how candid and real she was.
 She was incredibly vocal about the struggles for curve models in the industry, and it was clear she really wanted some change.
 Barbie has worked heavily to promote body positivity, from starring in Teen Vogue’s web series Body Party, where she discussed body positivity with a wide variety of people.
 She’s even starred in campaigns for Missguided, Aerie, and Addition Elle.
 It’s been exciting watching her career grow as a fan, and I’m incredibly excited to see what’s next for her!